Subgraph nomination: Query by Example Subgraph Retrieval in Networks: Introduction and Background

 As in the case of vertex nomination, if vertex labels in $(g_2,H_2)$ are uninformative, then an HSN must account for the indistinguishability of subgraphs with isomorphic structure.
 To wit, we have the following definition: For a $k$-level hierarchical network $(g,H)$ and $i\in[k]$, $j\in[n_i]$, we define

 These are indices of the elements of the partition at level $i$ that are indistinguishable from $B_j^i$ without further information/supervision, and it is sensible to require that a HSN rank all these subgraphs as equally interesting.
-In vertex nomination, accounting for label uncertainty was achieved by means of an obfuscation function; in HSN, the uncertainty is not at the level of labels so much as at the level of subgraphs and this this can be achieved by further requiring the dissimilarity $\bD$ satisfy
+In vertex nomination, accounting for label uncertainty was achieved by means of an obfuscation function; in HSN, the uncertainty is not at the level of labels so much as at the level of subgraphs and this this can be achieved by further requiring the dissimilarity $\bD$ satisfies the following condition:

 We are now ready to define hierarchical subgraph nomination schemes formally. \begin{definition}{\emph[Hierarchical Subgraph Nomination Scheme (HSN)]} Let $((g_1,H_1),S_1)\in\hgsn$ and $((g_2,H_2),S_2)\in\hgsm$ and let $T_1$ be the parts of $H_1$ indexed by $S_1$.
 A \emph{Hierarchical subgraph nomination scheme} is composed of two parts: \begin{itemize} \item[i.]
 An estimator $\widehat H_2=\widehat H_2(g_1,g_2,T_1)$ of the hierarchical clustering of $g_2$ provided by $H_2$; let the signature of $\widehat H_2$ be denoted $\hat m_2=(\hat m_{k,2})$; \item[ii.]
 A dissimilarity $ \bD$ satisfying Eq.\@ (\ref{eq:D}) which produces a ranking scheme $\Phi_{n,m}$, where